TesrabNetwork/tesrab-documentation/Guidelines/tesrab-listing-tips.md

-# IDEX Token Listing Guidelines
+# Token Listing Guidelines
- IDEX is the world’s first real-time decentralized cryptocurrency exchange, providing traders a straightforward interface with the robust security of a decentralized network.
+ Tesrab DEX is a real-time decentralized cryptocurrency exchange, providing traders a straightforward interface with the robust security of a decentralized network.
 Please read the following guidelines regarding our token submission and review process:

 # Token Submission
  Simply visit the IDEX Token Request Form and provide us your token name, address, precision, website and other pertinent information.